In light of the COVID-19 pandemic, so many of us have had to make fast pivots from traditional in-person meetings to virtual meetings.

 In order to ensure a high-quality video call, don’t forget to check your Internet speeds before hopping into a virtual meeting with a client, coworker or colleague.
 Although most audio-visual platforms do not require minimum Internet speeds, a weak connection can result in frozen frames and inaudible speech — two things that no one wants to troubleshoot during an important meeting.
 Having trouble with your Internet connection?
 Lifehacker offers great insights with its Top 10 Ways to Deal with a Slow Internet Connection.

-Depending on your computer’s settings, your built-in camera and internal speaker may be restricted for access by unfamiliar sites or programs.
+Depending on your computer’s settings, your built-in camera and internal speaker may be restricted for access by unfamiliar sites or programs during virtual meetings.
 This is a security preference, and it can be changed in your computer’s system preferences or in the settings of your preferred video-call platform.
 If you plan on using your computer’s built-in camera for visuals and internal speakers for sound output/input, make sure that all audio-visual settings are properly defined to allow access to your camera and speakers.
 Alternatively, most platforms allow the option to dial-in to the meeting via phone rather than relying on your computer’s internal speakers, as long as your settings reflect that preference.
 Your best bet for a test run?
 Try a video conference with a close friend to work out the kinks ahead of time.

 Once general settings and connectivity have been confirmed, begin to think about where you’ll be presenting in your home, as well as the background that meeting attendees will see during the video conference.
 As a rule of thumb, aim to find a neutral background devoid of distractions like brightly colored walls or outdoor areas with lots of movement and shifts in lighting.
 This will minimize distractions and keep the focus on you and your presentation.